Richard III (1955 film): Plot

 King Edward IV of England (Sir Cedric Hardwicke) has been placed on the throne with the help of his brother, Richard, Duke of Gloucester (Sir Laurence Olivier).
 After Edward's coronation in the Great Hall, with his brothers George and Richard watching, he leaves with his wife and sons.
 Richard contemplates the throne, before advancing towards the audience and then addressing them, delivering a speech that outlines his physical deformities, including a hunched back and a withered arm.
 He goes on to describe his jealousy over his brother's rise to power in contrast to his lowly position.

-He dedicates himself to task and plans to frame his brother, George, Duke of Clarence (Sir John Gielgud), for conspiring to kill the King, and to have George sent to the Tower of London, by claiming George will murder Edward's heirs.
-He then tells his brother he will help him get out.
+Richard dedicates himself to task and plans to frame his other brother, George, Duke of Clarence (Sir John Gielgud), for conspiring to kill the King, and to have George sent to the Tower of London, by claiming George will murder Edward's heirs.
+He then tells George he will help him get out.
 Having confused and deceived the King, Richard proceeds with his plans after getting a warrant, and enlists two ruffians (Michael Gough and Michael Ripper) to carry out his dirty work: George is murdered, drowned in a butt of wine.
 Though Edward had sent a pardon to Richard, Richard stopped it passing.
-Richard goes on to woo and seduce the Lady Anne (Claire Bloom), and though she hates him for killing her husband and father, she cannot resist and ends up marrying him.
+Richard goes on to woo and seduce the Lady Anne (Claire Bloom), and though she hates him for killing her husband and father, she cannot resist Richard's charms and ends up marrying him.

-Richard then orchestrates disorder in the court, fueling rivalries, and setting the court against the Queen consort, Elizabeth (Mary Kerridge).
-The King, weakened by exhaustion, appoints his brother, Richard, as Lord Protector, and dies soon after hearing of the death of George.
-Edward's son, soon to become Edward V (Paul Huson), is met by Richard whilst en route to London.
+Richard then orchestrates disorder at court, fueling rivalries and stirring antipathy toward the Queen consort, Elizabeth (Mary Kerridge).
+The King, weakened by exhaustion, appoints Richard as Lord Protector and dies soon after hearing of the death of George.
+His son, soon to become Edward V (Paul Huson), is met by Richard whilst en route to London.
 Richard has the Lord Chamberlain, Lord Hastings (Alec Clunes) arrested and executed, and forces the young King, along with his younger brother the Duke of York (Andy Shine), to have a protracted stay at the Tower of London.

 With all obstacles now removed, Richard enlists the help of his cousin the Duke of Buckingham (Sir Ralph Richardson) to alter his public image, and to become popular with the people.
 In doing so, Richard becomes the people's first choice to become the new King.
 Buckingham had aided Richard on terms of being given the title of Earl of Hereford and its income, but balks at the idea of murdering the two princes.
-Richard then asks a minor knight, Sir James Tyrrel (Patrick Troughton), eager for advancement, to have young Edward and the Duke of York killed in the Tower of London.
-Buckingham, having requested his earldom at Richard's coronation, fears for his life when Richard (angry at Buckingham for not killing the princes) shouts "I am not in the giving vein today!"
+Richard then asks an ambitious knight, Sir James Tyrrel (Patrick Troughton), to kill the princes.
+Buckingham, having requested his earldom at Richard's coronation, fears for his life when Richard (angry at Buckingham's refusal) shouts, "I am not in the giving vein today!"
 Buckingham then joins the opposition against Richard's rule.